Clinical Cognition Alignment for Gastrointestinal Diagnosis with Multimodal LLMs: Hierarchical Clinical Cognition Dataset

 \subsection{Dataset Overview}

-We construct a comprehensive endoscopic dataset designed to facilitate rigorous clinical reasoning.
-Aggregating data from five prominent public repositories, namely CrohnIPI \cite{vallee2020crohnipi}, GastroVision \cite{jha2023gastrovision}, HyperKvasir \cite{borgli2020hyperkvasir}, Kvasir-Capsule \cite{smedsrud2021kvasir}, and The SEE-AI Project \cite{yokote2024small}, we assemble a total corpus of 24,515 samples.
+We construct a comprehensive endoscopic dataset from five prominent public repositories, namely CrohnIPI \cite{vallee2020crohnipi}, GastroVision \cite{jha2023gastrovision}, HyperKvasir \cite{borgli2020hyperkvasir}, Kvasir-Capsule \cite{smedsrud2021kvasir}, and The SEE-AI Project \cite{yokote2024small}, we assemble a total corpus of 24,515 samples.
 We establish a stratified split comprising 19,736 samples for training and 4,779 samples for testing.
 Specifically, the dataset encompasses 23 distinct single-label categories and 49 complex multi-label pathology combinations.
 As demonstrated by the shown example in Fig.~\ref{fig:dataset}(d), this curation process yields a high-quality dataset denoted as $\mathcal{D} = \{(\mathbf{x}_i, \mathbf{q}_i, \mathbf{r}_i, \mathbf{l}_i)\}_{i=1}^N$.
-In this formulation, $\mathbf{x}_i$ represents the image, $q_i$ is the diagnostic query, $\mathbf{r}_i$ signifies the verified hierarchical clinical cognition reasoning chain, and $\mathbf{l}_i$ denotes the ground truth diagnostic label.
+In this formulation, $\mathbf{x}_i$ represents the image, $q_i$ is the diagnostic query, $\mathbf{r}_i$ signifies the verified hierarchical clinical cognition reasoning chain, and $\mathbf{l}_i$ denotes the diagnostic label.